 - is a parameter composed of the sum of a component which is p0-Nominal-PeriodicSRS, p0-Nominal-AperiodicSRS, or p0_Nominal_AdditionalSRS provided from higher layers for m=0, 1 or 2 respectively, and a component which is p0-UE-PeriodicSRS, p0-UE-AperiodicSRS, or p0-Nominal-AdditionalSRS provided by higher layers for m=0, 1 or 2 respectively, for serving cell .
 For SRS transmission given trigger type 0 then m=0 and for SRS transmission given trigger type 1 then m=1 and for SRS transmission given trigger type 2 then m=2.

-- For serving cell with frame structure type 2, and not configured for PUSCH/PUCCH transmission, the current SRS power control adjustment state is given by and is defined by:
+- For SRS transmission given trigger type 2 or for serving cell with frame structure type 2, and not configured for PUSCH/PUCCH transmission, the current SRS power control adjustment state is given by and is defined by:

 - if accumulation is enabled, and if accumulation is not enabled based on higher layer parameter accumulation-Enabled, for SRS transmission given trigger type 0 or 1, or for higher layer parameter accumulationEnabled-additionalSRS given trigger type 2, where